-…about US!
 We’re needy, curious, and creative…each in our own way.
 Married 35+ years, we’re still figuring life out, living with consequences, and working to free ourselves from unhealthy patterns.
 But our story is what it is.
-And it’s worth the telling, even if YOU are the only one interested!
+And it’s worth telling, even if YOU are the only one interested!

-Greg’s family was strongly Catholic, but until he put his faith in Jesus, religion mainly was a category of belief that established structures important to his family’s identity.
-Mainly, life choices were a matter of personal preference and hidden, if necessary, to avoid his parents’ disapproval.
-When we met at Northern Illinois University, Greg was a new believer when we met.
-At that time, Greg refused to date, choosing to honour God by honouring women.
+Greg’s family was strongly Catholic, but until he put his faith in Jesus, religion established structures important to his family’s identity.
+Life choices were a matter of personal preference and hidden, if necessary, to avoid his parents’ disapproval.
+When we met at Northern Illinois University, Greg was a new believer.
+Refusing to date, Greg chose to honour God by honouring women.
 Setting this boundary and trusting Jesus to be enough, he says his faith freed him of sexual patterns that had become his way of life.

 Raised in a conservative Christian home, Carlene was not yet bound by sexual practices.
-However, her religious ideas about sex and sexuality were unhealthy and devastating to her dreams for a healthy marriage.
-Thinking her religion was “right,” based on “truth,” Carlene was out of touch both experientially and spiritually.
-Pious standards made God seem irrelevant, and if we’re honest, her self-righteous was totally unChristlike.
-Carlene was firmly grounded in religiosity that destroys healthy relationships and healthy sex.
+However, her religious ideas about sex and sexuality were unhealthy and devastating to her dreams of a healthy marriage.
+Thinking her religion was “right,” based on “truth,” Carlene was out of touch with both sexual experience and Godly truth.
+Her pious standards made God seem irrelevant, and her self-righteousness was un-Christlike.
+Carlene was firmly grounded in a religiosity that destroys healthy relationships and healthy sex.

-Coming from vastly different perspectives, Carlene and Greg met at an interdenominational organization: Inter-Varsity Christian Fellowship.
-Both wanting to make our faith our own, we were committed to following Jesus and honouring God.
-But we also wanted our relationship with Him to be more meaningful than just a religious identity or label.
-If Jesus’ really lived relevantly and attractive to the masses, we believed that it should be possible for our faith to be equally relevant, and at the least interesting, rather than offensive and irrational.
+From vastly different perspectives, Carlene and Greg met at a campus Christian group, Inter-Varsity.
+Desiring to make our faith our own, we were both committed to following Jesus and honouring God.
+We wanted our relationship with Jesus to be more meaningful than a label or religious identity.
+If Jesus’ lived relevantly and attractive to the masses.
+If His Spirit is alive in us.
+It should be possible for our faith to be equally relevant and, at the least interesting rather than offensive and irrational.

 While Greg set certain boundaries on our physical relationship, when simple handholding wasn’t enough, Carlene pushed for something more.
 Never intending to “go all the way,” Carlene is quick to say, “I never fought for my virginity: Greg did.”
-Many times, our evenings ended in frustration, tears, and confusion.
-What Greg bore alone was so immense he couldn’t or wouldn’t speak.
-During those times, Carlene could see in his eyes the battle that raged.
-Hunger, longing, and great need were ever-present yet paralyzing because Greg was committed to loving God by honouring Carlene.
+Many times, evenings ended in frustration, tears, and confusion.
+What Greg bore alone was so immense he couldn’t, or wouldn’t, speak.
+During those times, Carlene could see in his eyes: a battle raged.
+Hunger, longing, and need were ever-present yet paralyzing because Greg was committed to loving God by honouring Carlene.